benjaminaltieri/bom-server/README.md

 # How to Build

 ## Install Rust
-If you don't already have rust installed you can do so easily by following the instructions on the [rustup website](https://rustup.rs/) which will instruct you to run command below:
+If you don't already have rust installed you can do so easily by following the instructions on the [rustup website](https://rustup.rs/) which will instruct you to run the command below:

 ```
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh